gitter-badger/node-path/modules/node-post-assessment.md

 <!-- @multipleChoice -->

-Which of the following module is required for network specific operations?
+Which of the following modules is required for network specific operations?
 - [ ] comm module
 - [ ] os module
 - [ ] fs module